Michael Levin (biologist)

-Michael Levin an American developmental and synthetic biologist at Tufts University, where he is the Vannevar Bush Distinguished Professor.
-Levin is a director of the Allen Discovery Center at Tufts University and Tufts Center for Regenerative and Developmental Biology.
+Michael Levin is an American developmental and synthetic biologist.
+He is a professor of biomedical engineering and the Vannevar Bush Distinguished Professor of Biology at Tufts University, where he is the director of the Allen Discovery Center and the Tufts Center for Regenerative and Developmental Biology.
 He is also co-director of the Institute for Computationally Designed Organisms with Josh Bongard.

 Early life

 Michael Levin was born in Moscow, USSR, in 1969, into a Jewish family.
 His parents faced antisemitism in the Soviet Union, and in 1978 took advantage of a visa program for Soviet Jews and moved the family to Lynn, Massachusetts.
 Levin's father was a computer programmer and worked for the Soviet weather service; his mother was a concert pianist.